Nemin32/Nemin32.github.io/_drafts/aorant.md

 ### The Escape / Stockyards

 So, you finally left that hellhole behind.
 Or so you thought, as it isn't Mother Nature who greets you at the other end of Abe's comical escape.
-Before you can escape, you still have to dare the outskirts of RuptureFarms, the Stockyards.
+Before you can leave, you still have to dare the outskirts of RuptureFarms, the Stockyards.
 This area uses the game's screen-based layout greatly.
 As you move further and further away from the factory which is perpetually illuminated by sickly lamp-light so does it dawn on you that it is in fact the middle of the night.
 This is a nice example of subtle continuity, as in the intro Abe said that he "was working **one night** at RuptureFarms."

+{% include caption.html url="/imgs/aorant/stockyards.png" description="Credits: <a href='https://vgmaps.com/Atlas/PSX/index.htm#OddworldAbesOddysee'>vgmaps.com</a>" %}

 The level can be divided into two sections, one of which is where the influence of the factory is still very strong.
-This is signaled by the presence of bright lights, floating mines, guard towers captive animals, and the general appearance of the platforms Abe is walking on.
+This is signaled by the presence of bright lights, floating mines, guard towers, captive animals, and the general appearance of the platforms Abe is walking on.
 The other, far longer section is where Abe moves in almost complete darkness and the only Industrialist influence he encounters are Slig and Slog patrols and some mines.

+{% include caption.html url="/imgs/aorant/lynched.jpg" description="Notice how the distant moon is contrasts the dark silhouettes of the dead Mudokons." %}

 It easy to zone out and get lost in the beautifully painted night skies or lose focus due to being chased around by enemies, however, the real elephant in the room shows itself once one pays more